Materials-Consortia/OPTIMADE/optimade.md

   that when passed as a URL query parameter the whole query SHOULD NOT be longer than the limits imposed by the URI specification.
-This definition is similar to one used in most widespread programming languages, execpt that OPTiMaDe limits allowed letter set to lowercase letters only.
-This allows to tell OPTiMaDe identifiers and operator keywords apart unambiguously without consulting and reserved word tables and to encode this disinction consicely in the EBNF Filter Language grammar.
+This definition is similar to one used in most widespread programming languages, except that OPTiMaDe limits allowed letter set to lowercase letters only.
+This allows to tell OPTiMaDe identifiers and operator keywords apart unambiguously without consulting and reserved word tables and to encode this distinction concisely in the EBNF Filter Language grammar.

   Examples of valid property names: